-Postgraduate students are accommodated in J and K staircases, Cripps Court, and in College hostels, currently: 18 and 20 Fulbrooke Road; 21, 23, 25, 29 and 31 Grange Road; and 21 West Road.
+Postgraduate students are accommodated in parts of Cripps Court, and in College hostels, currently: 18 and 20 Fulbrooke Road; 21, 23, 25, 29 and 31 Grange Road; 21 West Road; and Wolfson Court.
 New postgraduates are allocated rooms by the College during the month of September, once they have been admitted to the University.
 A ballot for second- and higher-year postgraduate rooms is held in July.
 Graduate eligibility for rooms and College flats is detailed in Appendix 2.